YinuoWang-25/intro-to-os/cs6200/lectures/P2L4_thread_design_considerations.md

 - scheduling info
 - pointers to associated LWPs, and CPU structures

 The kernel level thread has information about an execution context that is always needed.
 There are operating system services (for example, scheduler) that need to access information about a thread even when the thread is not active.
-As a result, the information in the kernel level thread is not swappable.
-The LWP data does not have to be present when a process is not running, so its data can be swapped out.
+So the information in the kernel level thread is not swappable.
+The LWP data does not have to be present when a process is not running, so its data can be swapped out

 The CPU data structure contains: